Phantomcrew-de/Timelines-to-Encoding-Queue-for-Davinci-Resolve/README.md

 # Timelines to Encoding Queue for Davinci Resolve
 This script automaticly adds your timelines of your projects to the encoding queue.
-Search in the names of the timelines for choosing which timelines you need to encode.
+Search in names of timelines for choosing which timelines you need to encode.

 The main script (search_in_timelines_and_encode.py) runs only in the davinci resolve studio version.
 ## Installation